knopflerfish/knopflerfish.org/README.txt

 ----------------------------------------
  Prerequisites

-   - JDK 1.6 (or 1.5), available from Oracle.
+   - JDK 6 , available from Oracle.
      See http://java.com/en/download/faq/java_6.xml for details.
-     Note that JDK 1.7 or later can NOT be used to build Knopflerfish, but Knopflerfish will run on them.
+     Note that JDK 7 or later can NOT be used to build Knopflerfish, but Knopflerfish will run on them.
    - Ant 1.9.1 or later, available from ant.apache.org.
    - openssl, to create and manipulate certificates when using